 Your ESET security product downloads Virus Signature Database updates daily.
-These updates ensure that you are protected against the latest known threats that could potentially harm your machine.
+These updates ensure that you are protected against the latest known threats.
 The updates consist of the latest released malware signatures which are added to your product's database.
-The update is an incremental update, meaning it is only necessary to download the new virus signatures, as opposed to the entire database.
-Also released with virus signature database updates is an occasional module update.
-A module update is the latest version of a part of your ESET security product's architecture.
+Occasionally, product module updates are included with Virus Signature Database updates.
+Module updates contain the latest version of a part of your ESET security product's architecture.

 Program Component Update (PCU):

-Separate from a virus signature database update and module update is a Program Component Update (PCU).
-A PCU is the latest complete version of the ESET security product.
-These are rarely pushed to customers like a virus signature database update or module update but can be found at the ESET Download page.
-Refer to the following Knowledgebase article if you receive a notification informing you of an automatic PCU:
+Separate from virus signature database and module updates, a Program Component Update (PCU) is the latest complete version of an ESET security product.
+These are pushed to customers like a virus signature database update or module update, but are released much less often.
+PCU updates are available from the ESET Download page if you need to download them to distribute to clients.
+Refer to the following Knowledgebase article if you receive a notification informing you of an automatic PCU update: